 If you’re one of the 20% suffering from recurring and stubborn plantar fasciitis, we can help.

-Book an assessment with one of our Canadian Certified Pedorthists who will perform a thorough analysis of your feet, biomechanics and history, and develop a comprehensive and personalized treatment plan for you.
+Our Canadian Certified Pedorthists will perform a thorough analysis of your feet, biomechanics and history, and develop a comprehensive and personalized treatment plan for you.

 Our goal with assessment and treatment is to: